Shivam-ssy/HackCollabIdea/README.md

 1. Add volunteers
 2. Browse companies and request sponsorship
 3. Organize a hackathon ( give details, overview and timeline )
+4. New Landing page for each collage
+  - For Overview of the collage and time line
+  - For organizing hackathon
+  - Manage Stuff like - changing the platform setting

 ### Company

 1. Approve or deny sponsorship requests from colleges
 2. Suggest budget to any collage which is actively organize hackathon.

 ### Volunteer

 1. Answer questions from students (hackathon participants)
+2. Edit hackathon details.

+### Admin
+1. Manges collages and company
+2. Suspend/ Delete Collages or company
+3. View usages and billing
+4. Platform setting

+## Setting of the platform can be -

 Hierarchy: